heckman/cue2label/README.md

 # cue2label

-Given a .cue sheet prints an audacity labels file to standard out.
+Given a .cue sheet prints an audacity labels file to standard output.

 ## Usage